 Most of Phineas Gage rests 6 feet under in Colma.
 In a quiet spot marked by a large white obelisk, Gage’s torso, legs and arms are buried.
 In the 160 years since his death, what remains of him is ...

-“Considering everything, it seems we are dealing here with a special illness… There are certainly more psychiatric illnesses than are listed in our textbooks.” —Alois Alzheimer (In: Benjamin, 2018) ...
+“Considering everything, it seems we are dealing here with a special illness… There are certainly more psychiatric illnesses than are listed in our textbooks.” – Alois Alzheimer Once thought to be the ...

 In 1848, a railroad worker survived an accident that drove a 13-pound iron bar through his head.
 The injury changed his personality, and our...
 Why Brain Scientists Are Still Obsessed With The Curious ...